John W. Haigis: Marriage and family

 On December 3, 1913, Haigis married Rose Grace Luippold, daughter of Johann Martin Luippold and Elizabeth E. Jacobus, in Montague, Massachusetts.
 They had three children Elizabeth Lucretia Haigis, John William Haigis Jr. and Rose Margaret Haigis.

 Town of Montague public offices

 From 1903 to 1908 Haigis served in various town offices in the Town of Montague, Massachusetts.
 He successively served in the capacities as the town's Treasurer, Tax Collector, Auditor, Assessor and Water Commissioner.

 Massachusetts State offices

 Haigis served as a member of the Massachusetts House of Representatives, Massachusetts State Senate, and the Treasurer and Receiver-General of Massachusetts from 1929 to 1931.

 In 1934 Haigis was the Republican party nominee for Lieutenant Governor, and in 1936 for the Republican nominee for Governor, he lost both elections.

-Haigis also served as a trustee of the University of Massachusetts Amherst from 1940-1956.
+Haigis also served as a trustee of the University of Massachusetts Amherst from 1940 to 1956.
 Haigis Mall on the campus is named for him.